 The Add Data widget enables you to add data to the map by searching for layers in ArcGIS Online or Portal for ArcGIS content, entering URLs, or uploading local files.
 In this way, you can temporarily add layers to and remove layers from the map.
 However, you can't save the layers to the map.

-When Developer Edition is configured with ArcGIS Online, you can upload shapefiles, CSV, GPX, GeoJSON , and KML file locally.
-When Developer Edition is configured with Portal for ArcGIS, you can only upload shapefiles, CSV, and KML file locally.
+When Developer Edition is configured with ArcGIS Online, you can upload shapefiles and CSV, GPX, GeoJSON , and KML files locally.
+When Developer Edition is configured with Portal for ArcGIS, you can only upload shapefiles and CSV and KML files locally.

 Configure the Add Data widget

 This widget can be set to open automatically when an app starts.
 To enable this feature, click the Open this widget automatically when the app starts button on the widget, which turns it dark green.

 - Hover over the widget and click the Configure this widget button to open the configuration properties dialog box.

 - Optionally click Change widget icon to replace the default icon for this widget.